TicketsBot/docs/src/features/forms.md

 ![Example](/img/forms/example.webp)

-To set this up, you must first create a form, and then apply the form to your reaction panel.
+To set this up, you must first create a form, and then apply the form to your [reaction panel](../dashboard/reaction-panels.md).
 This way, you can assign a single form to multiple different types of tickets, if you choose.

+## Basic Video Walkthrough
+***

+<video src="../vid/Forms.mp4" controls></video>

 ## Creating the Form
 ***